 - Relevant sales and business taxes

-- Filing the correct copyright, patent, and trademark requests
+- Filing the correct copyright, patent, and trademark requests if needed

 As well as creating your amazing crafts, you also need to create your own online store.
 Without a doubt, this is the best way to sell your crafts online.
 Once you have your brand name, logo, design, colors, and products in order, you should focus on a

 Ecwid is an ecommerce platform that makes selling online easier.
 Build your own store from scratch to instantly sync and sell across your own website, social media, marketplaces, and more.
 Grow your business with automated marketing tools.
 And manage it all from your Ecwid control panel.
 In short, this is a great option to sell crafts online for free; you don’t even need much experience running an online store.